 In my role as Head of Innovations in Teaching and Learning, I have worked on action research projects at Lower Canada College in Montreal.
 Through these projects, I have seen tremendous potential for this kind of work with regards to professional growth and pedagogical innovations.

 In the past year, I have reflected upon four great challenges recurring for educators and administrators in Canada and the US.
-I will present these four challenges and engage colleagues in discussions about possible solutions.
+I will present these four challenges and engage colleagues in discussions about possible solutions at the upcoming EdTech Teacher Summit in Chicago next week.
 This post evokes reflections begun in a French blog post I wrote in April.

 Challenge #1 – Student engagement